 Looking at the specifications of a DP2 ship with an LOA of 173.6 metres, a beam of 42 metres, and a deck area of greater than 6,000 square metres, with a strength of 25 tonnes per square metre, I was struck with one thought: how the hell is Vallianz going to pay for this?

-Not even Kate Bush could run up a high that big.
+Not even Kate Bush could run up a hill that big.

 Answers on a post card, please.